 - Information for the Exemplary Recognition Program is available on the Schools page of the Archdiocesan website biennially in the year prior to the Educators’ Convention.

 - Schools seeking Exemplary Recognition must be fully accredited.

-- Completed application narratives are due to the Office for Schools no later than the end of January in even-numbered years.
+- Completed application narratives are due to the Office for Schools no later than the end of January prior to the Catholic Educators' Convention.